-The White House last Monday forwarded to the Senate the nomination of Arizona regulator Marc Spitzer to a five-year term on the Federal Energy Regulatory Commission, replacing outgoing Commissioner Nora Mead Brownell.
+The White House on Friday announced its intent to nominate Arizona regulator Marc Spitzer to a five-year term on the Federal Energy Regulatory Commission, replacing outgoing Commissioner Nora Mead Brownell.

 Spitzer currently is a commissioner on the Arizona Corporation Commission (ACC).
 He had been chairman of the state commission from 2003-2005, and prior to that was a state senator.
-He has been tapped for a term expiring on June 30, 2011.
-Spitzer would succeed Brownell, whose term ends on June 30 but who has informed the White House that she plans to stay on at FERC until the first week of August to "allow those who have been recently nominated to go through the confirmation process."
+He would succeed Brownell, whose term ends on June 30 but who informed the White House last week that she plans to stay on at FERC until the first week of August to "allow those who have been recently nominated to go through the confirmation process."

 If confirmed by the Senate, Spitzer, a Republican, would join Jon Wellinghoff, a Democrat, and Philip D. Moeller, a Republican, as new members at FERC.
-Wellinghoff, a partner with the law firm of Beckley Singleton in Colorado, and Moeller, executive director of the Washington office for Alliant Energy Corp., were nominated by the White House in March, and appeared before the Senate Energy and Natural Resources Committee earlier this month (see NGI, June 12).
-The committee is expected to readily vote out their nominations on Wednesday, but they could face problems in the full Senate due to the abbreviated legislative session and crowded agenda.
+Wellinghoff, a partner with the law firm of Beckley Singleton in Colorado, and Moeller, executive director of the Washington office for Alliant Energy Corp., were nominated by the White House in March, and appeared before the Senate Energy and Natural Resources Committee last week.
+The committee is expected to readily vote out their nominations, but they could face problems in the full Senate due to the abbreviated legislative session and crowded agenda.

 The Electric Power Supply Association called for the Senate to "act as swiftly as possible" to confirm Spitzer, saying "he brings an immense amount of experience and knowledge of electricity markets" to the agency.